 The story goes something like this…

-Pat was a unique police officer who stood at a towering 4’10″ tall, with shoes on.
-Not a single supply company stocked police uniforms in child sizes, so Pat’s clothing had to be specially made and ordered.
+Pat was a unique police officer who stood at a towering 4’10” tall, with shoes on.
+Not a single supply company stocked police uniforms in child sizes, so Pat’s clothing had to be specially made and ordered from the good folks who live inside trees and bake and sell cookies to support their lifestyle.
 Even then, a good bit of tailoring had to be done, snipping here and stitching there, to insure a proper fit.
 And if someone had bronzed Pat’s work shoes they’d have looked a lot like “baby’s first shoes.”

 During basic training, one of the practical exercises for the class was to direct traffic at a busy city intersection.
 Trainees were required to be in full uniform for the exercise, including hats.
 Well, they just don’t make police hats that small, so Pat borrowed one from a fellow classmate, looking like a kid playing dress-up in adult clothing.

 Anyway, the trainee who’d just completed his turn in the intersection stopped traffic from all four directions so Pat could assume the position in the middle of the street.
 With arms outstretched and a short blast from a whistle, Pat then sharply and crisply motioned for one lane of traffic to move forward.
 All was going well until Pat gave the whistle another tweet to stop the oncoming traffic, and then turned to the left to start the next lane of traffic moving.
 Well, Pat’s tiny head turned left, rotating inside the cap, but the too-large hat remained facing forward.
 The entire class erupted is laughter.